 DraftKings is offering $200 in free bets to anyone signing up for its sportsbook product in Ohio prior to the universal launch of sports betting on New Year’s Day.
 Additionally, DraftKings is planning to randomly select five customers to receive a $100,000 free bet on launch day.
 Entry requires signing up with DraftKings Sportsbook or logging into an existing DraftKings Sportsbook account and opting into the sweepstakes.

-FanDuel Sportsbook, meanwhile, is offering $100 in free bets on launch day to anyone who signs up in Ohio prior to the start date.
+FanDuel Sportsbook, meanwhile, is offering $100 in Ohio sportsbook free bets on launch day to anyone who signs up in the state prior to the start date.

 ICYMI – what happened in Ohio gaming this week

 Commission Approves First Group To Receive Type C Sports Betting Proprietors Licenses

 Ohio State Quarterback Gathers More Momentum To Win Heisman Trophy

 Image: Blundell Design